One of my favourite parts of the redesign process for the EEG Mirror was the bio-feedback mechanism. The current laboratory set up uses this graph:

 3. Be non-competitive, or ‘soft’

-For this part of the project I worked with the incredibly talented 3D artist Martin Salfity.
-I asked him to respond to the concept of Expansion and Contraction, a core practical and philosophical concept with-in Meditation, I made a short video of form and movement references.
+For this part of the project I teamed up with the incredibly talented 3D artist Martin Salfity.
+I asked him to respond to the concept of Expansion and Contraction, a core practical and philosophical concept with-in Meditation, I made a short video of form and movement references, asking him to particularly look at jelly fish and anemones as a source of inspiration for an organic, yet fluid, form of movement and form transformation.
 I described in depth my own sensations during Meditation and that of others from my research, it is extremely hard to describe this in words, but many people agree it is a warm, expansive feeling, of moving beyond the boundaries of your body and moving outwards, some might say this is reflective of an expansion of your consciousness.
-Finally I asked him to use the colour palette developed in response to the tree jewels of Buddhism.
+Finally I asked him to use the colour palette developed in response to the three jewels of Buddhism.
 By being inspired by Meditation I hoped he would create something more reflective of it and in harmony to it, I couldn’t be more thrilled with the result.

 As you move deeper into flow state the shape expands.
 This feedback is meant to be received whilst sitting in a dark environment, from the inside of the Faraday Meditation Pod, so by putting the bright, light animation on a black background it will be possible to sense the change in state through closed eyes as the light level ahead of you changes.
 It would be very difficult to compare your own experience and expansion with someone else (unlike a graph) so it is not competitive, but rather a soft, intuitive guide.
 I look forward to user testing.